 Applying to the Program

-Applications for the 2015 class of Emerging Leaders are now being accepted.
-Applications must be submitted online.
+Applications for the 2016 class of Emerging Leaders will be available mid-May 2015.
+Applications me must be submitted online.
 Deadline for submission of the application and all references is September 9, 2023 for the current round of applications.
 Once an application has been submitted, persons listed as references in the application will receive automated notices with appropriate links to complete statements of reference.
 All reference letters, letters of support, etc. should be submitted online by the same deadline, August 1.
 Note: The program is limited to approximately 50 participants each year.
 About two-thirds of selected participants will be sponsored.
 As part of the application, you may select various organizations that you would like to consider you for sponsorship.
 A list of sponsoring organizations is included on the application.
 However, sponsorship is not required to participate in the program.
 If you are not sponsored, you will be expected to pay all of your own expenses which may include travel and hotel to attend both ALA Conferences.

 Roles and Responsibilities

 - Currently accepting sponsors for the new class of ELs.
 Sponsors provide financial support of at least $1,000 ($500 per conference) for each Emerging Leader chosen as your individual participant.
 Sponsors can be any unit of ALA, including Divisions, Round Tables, Chapters, Affiliates, or any Individual.
 Please note that ALA does not provide additional funds.
 Complete Intent to Sponsor form (online form).